 13. Hijingo, 90 Worship St.

-I have no fricken idea how to describe Hijingo because it’s more of a feeling (I hate myself for typing that).
-Hijingo is bingo, but it’s also pyrotechnics and choreographed dance and another dimension — the smell of sweat, anxiety and gin permeating the hot air.
+Hijingo is chaos.
+It’s bingo, but it’s also pyrotechnics and choreographed dance and the smell of sweat mixed with anxiety and gin.
 Their prizes are random (a light-up jacket) but also legit (plane tickets to anywhere in Europe).
 Just go.

 14. All Bar One, multiple locations